Sadikctg/Project_7_-Bangladesh_Premier_League_Analysis_Excel/README.md

 4. Time-Series Analysis: Like reviewing past match performances to predict future outcomes, the time-series analysis feature tracks team performance across seasons, enabling users to identify long-term trends, patterns, and tendencies, empowering them to make informed predictions and strategic decisions.

-5. Interactive Filters: Much like choosing specific match years, teams, or players to analyze during a cricket match, the dashboard includes interactive filters that allow users to tailor their analysis based on specific criteria, enhancing the user experience and facilitating focused insights.

-6. Error-Free Data: Similar to ensuring accurate scorekeeping during a cricket match, the dashboard prioritizes clean and accurate data to provide reliable insights, minimizing inaccuracies in decision-making and ensuring stakeholders can trust the information presented for strategic planning and execution.
+5. Error-Free Data: Similar to ensuring accurate scorekeeping during a cricket match, the dashboard prioritizes clean and accurate data to provide reliable insights, minimizing inaccuracies in decision-making and ensuring stakeholders can trust the information presented for strategic planning and execution.